HenryAgu/RankNFT/README.md

 - Drag and drop your NFT images onto the RankNFT interface.
 - Rearrange your NFTs by simply dragging them to your desired position.
 - Enjoy a customized and organized NFT gallery.
+Here is a video of how it is done below:

+- Search for images based on their name

 # Developer